hossein-lap/hossein-lap/README.md

 # Hos

-All my dotfiles and projects will appear in this repository.
+All my dotfiles/builds and projects will appear in this repository.

-Just a regular TeXguy with a passion about open-source and trees.
+Just a regular guy with a passion about open-source and trees.

 ## Languages

-- C
 - Lua
 - Bash
+- C
 - Python

 ## Workflow